po1sigala/live/02-Lesson-Plans/Full-Time/09-Week/README.md

 In Unit 18, we will be introducing students to the NoSQL database with MongoDB and Mongoose.
 We'll also be showing students how to store data in IndexedDB.

-Refer to the Class Content Unit Overview for [Unit 17](../../../01-Class-Content/17-CS/README.md) and [Unit 18](../../../01-Class-Content/18-NoSQL/README.md)for detailed information on key topics, learning objectives, and homework.
+Refer to the Class Content Unit Overview for [Unit 17](../../../01-Class-Content/17-CS/README.md) and [Unit 18](../../../01-Class-Content/18-NoSQL/README.md) for detailed information on key topics, learning objectives, and homework.

 ## Instructor/TA Notes